damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 The meeting should run as follows:

-- CMO leads review of our marketing strategies from the last quarter.
+- CMO leads the review of our marketing strategies from the last quarter.
 What worked?
 What didn't work?
 What should we do more of?
 - Team agrees on what key takeaways are from the last quarter.
 - Team agrees on what our Team OKRs should be for the upcoming quarter.

 ## <i class="fa fa-thumbs-o-up fa-fw icon-color font-awesome" aria-hidden="true"></i> Marketing team SLAs (Service Level Agreements)
 {: #sla}

-When working remotely in such a quickly moving organization, it is important for a team to agree on a few basic service level agreements on how we would like to work together.
+When working remotely in a fast-paced organization, it is important for a team to agree on a few basic service level agreements on how we would like to work together.
 With any of these, things can come up that make it not possible to meet the SLAs, but we all agree to use best effort when possible.

 - Respond to your emails by end of next business day.
 - Respond when you are cc'd with an action item on issues by end of next business day.